GSA General Elections 2025-2026

 Here is the Referendum Question as it will be presented on the ballot:

-Do you agree to increase the fee levy from $1.25 per semester to $2.75 per semester (an increase of $1.50) to support the CSU Off Campus Housing and Job Resource Centre (HOJO)?
-The fee levy increase will be effective in the Fall 2025 semester, annually adjusted to the Consumer Price Index of Canada, and billed in accordance with the University’s tuition, refund and withdrawal policy.
+Do you agree to increase the Off-Campus Housing and Job Bank (HOJO) fee levy from $1.25 to $2.75 per semester (an increase of $1.50) annually adjusted to the Consumer Price Index of Canada, to be implemented with registration for the Fall 2025 (2252) term in accordance with the University’s tuition refund and withdrawal policy?

 General Elections’ Timeline